Anqa-H/MyProjects/README.md

 This project consists of a web scraper and data analyzer for extracting and analyzing watch data from the Louis Erard website.
 The main functionalities include extracting various attributes of watches, storing the data in a CSV file, and generating visualizations to analyze the data.

 ## Requirements
-To run this project, you need to have the following libraries installed:
+in this project I used the following libraries

 - Selenium
 - BeautifulSoup